UCL-EO/geog0111/docs/018_Running_Python.md

 This should have created a file called `work/myHelloWorld.py` and made it executable (using bash to call chmod, rather than doing it in Python as above).

+**Be aware that backquotes `` have a special meaning in `bash`, so make sure you do not copy any backquotes from the text in these documents when you use them in `bash`.**

 Now run it as above: